RayaWolf/AI_Learning_Journey/Part1-30days/Day01/notes.md

 - Edited my README

 ## 🤔 My thoughts
-I studied python before, today I decided to learn AI.
+I studied Python before, today I decided to learn AI.

 I learned from that AI applications are usually accessed through APIs, and Python can call an API to interact with an AI model